labd/go-commercelayer-sdk/api/docs/GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetType

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) GetType() interface{}`

+GetType returns the Type field if non-nil, zero value otherwise.

+### GetTypeOk

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) GetTypeOk() (*interface{}, bool)`

+GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetType

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) SetType(v interface{})`

+SetType sets Type field to given value.

+### HasType

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) HasType() bool`

+HasType returns a boolean if a field has been set.

+### SetTypeNil

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) SetTypeNil(b bool)`

+ SetTypeNil sets the value for Type to be an explicit nil

+### UnsetType
+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) UnsetType()`

+UnsetType ensures that no value is present for Type, not even an explicit nil
 ### GetCreatedAt

 `func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) GetCreatedAt() interface{}`